Zanktus/flex-less-grid/README.md

 # flex-less-grid
 ### Description
-A LESS based flex grid with crossbrowser Mixins
+A LESS based flex grid with cross-browser Mixins.

+This is not a framework, it just gives the opportunity to use and customize a flex based grid system.

 ### Installing